Lil Mabu: Personal life

 In 2022, it was revealed by the New York Post that DeLuca was a model student at the prestigious Collegiate School, a $60,000 tuition prep school in Manhattan, and that his family owned properties totaling $12 million.
 Some commentators have noted the contrast between DeLuca's upper-class socioeconomic background, and the subject matter of DeLuca's drill music.

 DeLuca is currently a business student at Emory University, and records music in his dorm room.
 DeLuca describes himself as being in "school by day, being in the streets at night time".

+Additionally, DeLuca was dating adult actress Bonnie Blue in March 2025.